 Black & Veatch Management Consulting, LLC (Black & Veatch) was retained by Nucor Corporation (Nucor) to perform an independent assessment of the Ultrahigh Strength Weathering Steel and other high strength steel material products.
 Nucor also has developed a proprietary cold rolled "C" (NSP 6X) shaped pile to be used with both Ultrahigh Strength Weathering Steel and other high strength steel grades.
-Throughout the report, the term "Product" refers to the NSP 6X pile made with high strength steel.
+Throughout the report, the term "Product" refers to the NSP C6X pile made with high strength steel.
+This pile can be made with varying thickness and a profile can be found in Appendix A.